-MARNING: Care should be taken when using the external barbeque point.
+WARNING: Care should be taken when using the external barbeque point.
 Never barbeque next to an awning or tent.

-⚠ WARNING: The barbeque point should only be used as an outlet point for gas, never connect a gas bottle direct to the outlet.
+A WARNING: The barbeque point should only be used as an outlet point for gas, never connect a gas bottle direct to the outlet.

-The External Shower Point,
+9.38 The External Shower Point

-The external power point if fitted, will be supplied with a separate shower head and hose assembly.
+The external shower point if fitted, will be supplied with a separate shower head and hose assembly.